RolfMoleman/.github/README.md

 ## About

-RolfMoleman is a platform engineer focused on Terraform, PowerShell, Microsoft Azure and Azure DevOps.
+RolfMoleman is a platform engineer focused on Terraform, PowerShell, Microsoft Azure, Azure DevOps and GitHub.
 The work here centres on reusable infrastructure, automation, developer tooling and pragmatic engineering quality.

 Current areas of interest include: